abevoelker/blog/source/_posts/2012-07-17-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

 published: false
 ---

+{% img left /images/openedge_clown_bed.jpg 240 180 Poor results when trying to REST with OpenEdge %}

 In [part 1][1] of this series, we learned how to get Ruby to talk to an OpenEdge database by using [an adapter][22] for the [DataMapper][2] ORM framework.

-In this post, I would like to demonstrate both the power and beauty of Ruby by rapidly prototyping a RESTful Web service for `sports2000` **customers** using our new OpenEdge database adapter.
+In this post, I would like to demonstrate both the power and beauty of Ruby by rapidly prototyping a RESTful Web service (using JSON representation responses) for `sports2000` **customers** using our new OpenEdge database adapter.

 [REST][18] is a pretty big topic and if you are unfamiliar with it you should probably invest some effort into